norlandrhagen/CMAP/_build/html/_sources/getting_started/getting_started.rst.txt

 The two options for using the Ocean Atlas to visualize data are either through a GUI (Graphical User Interface) for Windows and Mac OSX or through a command line interface for Windows, Mac OSX or Linux.

-Future developments of the Simmons Ocean Atlas should be HTML browser based and operating system agnostic.
+Future developments of the Simons Ocean Atlas should be HTML browser based and operating system agnostic.

 Windows
 ^^^^^^^